 Most diesel vehicles use fuel with a rating of 45 to 55.
-The higher the cetane rating, the easier it will ignite and burn more quickly and efficiently.
+The higher the cetane rating, the easier and more efficiently it will ignite and burn.

 City diesel and low-sulfur diesel

-There is often only one type of diesel available at a fuel station, and sometimes it is even just labeled plain ‘diesel’.
-All of which should be fine to use in any current diesel car or van.
+There is often only one type of diesel available at a fuel station, and sometimes it is even just labeled ‘diesel’.
+Any fuel labelled as such should be fine to use in any current diesel car or van.

-The fuel pumps are usually black too – although always best to double-check!
+The fuel pumps are usually black too – although it’s always best to double-check!